tarankalra1/useful_funcs/aws_create_HPC_environ.md

 *VPC instructions for AWS parallelcluster
 Automate VPC creation? (y/n) [n]: y
 Allowed values for Network Configuration:
-** Master in a public subnet and compute fleet in a private subnet ** Master and compute fleet in the same public subnet Network Configuration [Master in a public subnet and compute fleet in a private subnet]: 1 Beginning VPC creation.
+--Master in a public subnet and compute fleet in a private subnet --Master and compute fleet in the same public subnet Network Configuration [Master in a public subnet and compute fleet in a private subnet]: 1 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized
 * disable_hyperthreading = true (Models like COAWST benefit from disabling hyperthreading because .............communication slowdown..